honzapatCZ/gelectron/README.md

 ## Installation

-We offer two ways to use VerseGuide Overlay:
+We offer two ways to use the VerseGuide Overlay:

-- portable archive (zip)
+- portable archive (.zip)
-- installer (exe)
+- installer (.exe)

 Both can be downloaded at https://github.com/gulbrillo/VerseGuide-overlay/releases/latest

 The zip archive (`VerseGuide-win32-x64-X.X.X.zip`) contains all files necessary for the the overlay.
 Just unpack it into a folder of your choice and run `VerseGuide.exe`.
 This is not an installer and does not create any Desktop shortcuts.
 In oder to remove the app, just delete the folder.

 The installer (`VerseGuide-X.X.X.Setup.exe`) does install the app into your Windows user folder and creates a Desktop shortcut in your Start Menu.
 This version of the app does come with an auto-update feature.
-You can right-click the Start Menu shortcut in order to uninstall the app.
+You can right-click the Start Menu shortcut in order to remove the installation.

 ## Warning Messages

 The VerseGuide Overlay is open source and digitally signed to verify its source along with code integrity.
 However, we are a small developer team unknown to anti-virus software.
-Hence you might see messages warning you that the VerseGuide Overlay might be harmful to your PC.
+Hence you might see warnings that the VerseGuide Overlay might be harmful to your PC.
 We can assure you it is not.
 But: if you don't trust us, please don't use our app.

 #### Windows Defender Warning